 One-Hour Workout: Lucky Number 7 Swim

-This is a great descending swim workout that combines some solid aerobic training with short, sharp higher intensity efforts—perfect for this time of year.
+This is a great descending swim workout that combines some solid aerobic training with short high-intensity efforts to stay sharp in the winter months.

-Starting a swim workout with the longer reps and gradually descending to shorter, faster ones is always a fun way to approach a set and it ensures you’re training at a variety of intensities.
+Starting a swim workout with the longer reps and gradually descending to shorter, faster ones is always a fun way to approach a set.
+It also ensures you’re training at a variety of intensities.
 If you only ever swim slow and steady, then it’ll be hard for you to do anything different come race day.
-This lucky number 7 swim session begins with a relaxed warm-up of 10 minutes of easy swimming, gradually building effort, but still no hard strokes.
-You’ll then hit the pre-main set, which is where you raise your effort slightly with 8 x 25, where the odd lengths (1, 3, 5, 7) are swum as five strokes fast, five strokes easy, and the even lengths (2, 4, 6, 8) are swum as build to fast.
+This lucky number 7 swim session begins with a relaxed warm-up of 10 minutes easy swimming, gradually building effort.
+You’ll then hit the pre-main set, which is where you raise your effort slightly with 8 x 25, with the odd lengths (1, 3, 5, 7) as five strokes fast, five strokes easy, and the even lengths (2, 4, 6, 8) as build to fast.

 It’s then time to wrap it all up with a relaxed cooldown, 100-200 easy swimming.